Security & data handling

 Defense-in-depth synthetic isolation

-The 15-minute synthetic monitoring probe is kept out of real customer territories by four independent guards: origin flag on the incident row, geofenced bbox the territory tool refuses to overlap, phone allowlist on the Twilio wrapper, and a routing assertion that quarantines any cross-leak.
+The 15-minute synthetic monitoring probe is kept out of real customer territories by four independent guards: origin flag on the incident row, geofenced bbox the territory tool refuses to overlap, phone allowlist on the SMS wrapper, and a routing assertion that quarantines any cross-leak.

 Encryption at rest and in transit